People of the Dominican Republic: Visual arts

 Between 1950 and 1970 Dominican art expressed the social and political conditions of the time.
 A need for a renewal of the image language emerged and, as a result, paintings were created in non-figurative, abstract, geometric and cubistic styles.
 The most notable artists included Paul Giudicelli (1921–1965), Clara Ledesma (1924–1999), Gilberto Hernandez Ortega (1924–1979), Gaspar Mario Cruz (1925–2006), Luichy M. Richiez (1928–2000), Eligio Pichardo (1929–1984), Domingo Liz (b.
 1931), Silvano Lora (1934–2003), Cándido Bidó (1936–2011) and José Ramírez Conde (1940–1987).

 Fashion

 World-famous fashion designer Oscar de la Renta was born in the Dominican Republic in 1932 and became a US citizen in 1971.
-He studied under the leading Spaniard designer Cristóbal Balenciaga and then worked with the house of Lanvin in Paris.
+He studied under the leading Spanish designer Cristóbal Balenciaga and then worked with the house of Lanvin in Paris.
 Then by 1963, de la Renta had designs carrying his own label.
 After establishing himself in the US, de la Renta opened boutiques across the country.
-His work blends French and Spaniard fashion with American styles.
+His work blends French and Spanish fashion with American styles.
 Although he settled in New York, de la Renta also marketed his work in Latin America, where it became very popular, and remained active in his native Dominican Republic, where his charitable activities and personal achievements earned him the Juan Pablo Duarte Order of Merit and the Order of Cristóbal Colón.